Felix Nussbaum

-Felix Nussbaum (11 December 1904 – 9 August 1944) was a German-Jewish surrealist painter.
-Nussbaum's work gives insights into the essence of one person among the victims of the Holocaust.
+Felix Nussbaum (11 December 1904 – after 20 September 1944) was a German-Jewish surrealist painter.
+Nussbaum's paintings, including Self Portrait with Jewish Identity Card (1943) and Triumph of Death (1944), explore his experiences as a Jew during the Holocaust.
+His work is usually associated with the New Objectivity movement, and was influenced by the works of Giorgio de Chirico, Henri Rousseau, and Vincent van Gogh.
+He took refuge in Belgium after the Nazi rise to power, but was deported to Auschwitz along with his wife Felka Platek only a few months before the British liberation of Brussels on 3 September 1944.

 Early life and education

 Nussbaum was born in Osnabrück, Germany, to parents Rahel and Philipp Nussbaum.
-His father was a World War I veteran and German patriot before the rise of the Nazis.
-He was an amateur painter when he was younger, but was forced to pursue other means of work for financial reasons.
-Because of this, he is said to have encouraged his son to pursue art as a profession.
+His father, a World War I veteran, was an amateur painter in his youth, until financial difficulties forced him to pursue more traditional work.
+This experience is said to have influenced his father to encourage Nussbaum to pursue art as a profession.

-Nussbaum was a lifelong student, beginning his formal studies in 1920 in Hamburg and Berlin, and continuing as long as the contemporary political situation allowed him.
-In his earlier works, Nussbaum was heavily influenced by Vincent van Gogh and Henri Rousseau, and he eventually paid homage to Giorgio de Chirico and Carlo Carrà as well.
-Karl Hofer’s expressionist painting is said to have influenced Nussbaum's careful approach to color.
+Nussbaum was a lifelong student, beginning his formal studies in 1920 in Hamburg and Berlin, and continuing as long as the tempestuous political situation allowed him.
+In his earlier works, Nussbaum was heavily influenced by Vincent van Gogh and Henri Rousseau, later taking influence from Giorgio de Chirico and Carlo Carrà as well.
+Nussbaum's careful approach to color may have been influenced by expressionist Karl Hofer.

 In 1933, Nussbaum was studying under a scholarship in Rome at the Berlin Academy of the Arts when the Nazis seized control of Germany.
-When Adolf Hitler sent his Minister of Propaganda to Rome in April to explain to the artist elites how a Nazi artist should promote heroism and the Aryan race, Nussbaum realized that, as a Jew, he could not remain at the academy.
+When Adolf Hitler sent his Minister of Propaganda to Rome in April to disseminate Nazi artistic values, particularly the celebration of the Aryan race, Nussbaum realized that, as a Jew, he could not remain at the academy.